What is CSI?

 - offer the opportunity to meet other students from different environments

 “The Clarence Science Initiative is a great opportunity offered by South Grafton High School to enthuse and extend Year 5 and 6 students in the science field.
-This program also assists primary students in transitioning to high school and encourages the pursuit of science based careers”; Mrs Megan Johnson, Principal
+This program also assists primary students in transitioning to high school and encourages the pursuit of science based careers”; Mrs Megan Johnson, past Principal

 Students from Year 5 and 6 from Clarence Valley Primary Schools sit an exam which is the key to their acceptance into the program.